ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_privilege_escalation.rst

 The output will also show the list of privileges that have been granted to the user.
 When the privilege value is ``disabled``, the privilege is assigned to the logon token but has not been enabled.
-In most scenarios these privileges are automatically enabled when required.
+In most scenarios, these privileges are automatically enabled when required.

 If running on a version of Ansible that is older than 2.5 or the normal